ibpdas/data-strategy-impact-dashboard/README.md

 ## 4. Executive decision box

-## 4. Executive decision box

-**Executive Decision Box** in **ValueLine** dashboard translates insights from Levels 1, 2 and 3 into the specific decisions, trade offs and actions leaders need to take.
+**Executive Decision Box** in **ValueLine** dashboard translates insights from Levels 1, 2 and 3 into the specific actions leaders need to take.

 It provides a focused view of:

-- top three asks
+- key asks
 - key trade offs
 - critical dependencies
-- confidence levels in the evidence
+- confidence levels
 - forward look priorities

 In federated organisations, this is essential because progress and value depend on decisions made across many teams, not just the data function.

-### What leaders typically use it for
+### What leaders can use it for
-- deciding whether to invest next in **Level 1** conditions or **Level 2** maturity
+- deciding where to invest next
 - surfacing alignment gaps that need senior sponsorship
 - identifying what to stop, start or accelerate
 - clarifying which dependencies block value
 - judging where evidence is strong, weak or needs validation

-The decision box shifts the dashboard from reporting to **decision-making**, ensuring leaders act on the conditions that accelerate value.
+This shifts the dashboard from reporting to **decision-making**, ensuring leaders act on the conditions that accelerate value.

 ---